expo/expo/docs/pages/bare/updating-your-app.md

 In addition to loading updates from remote servers, apps with `expo-updates` installed also include the necessary capability to load updates embedded in the app binary.
 This is critical to ensure that your app can launch offline for all users immediately upon installation, without needing an internet connection.

-When you make a release build of your app, the build process will bundle your JavaScript source code into a minifed bundle and embed this in the binary, along with any other assets your app imports (with `require` or `import` or used in **app.json**). `expo-updates` includes an extra script on each platform to embed some additional metadata about the embedded assets -- namely, a minimal manifest JSON object for the update.
+When you make a release build of your app, the build process will bundle your JavaScript source code into a minified bundle and embed this in the binary, along with any other assets your app imports (with `require` or `import` or used in **app.json**). `expo-updates` includes an extra script on each platform to embed some additional metadata about the embedded assets -- namely, a minimal manifest JSON object for the update.

 ## Including Assets in Updates